nyu-software-engineering/course-materials/slides/deployment.md

 template: production-environment

-## Virtual Private Servers (VPS)

-With VPS, a developer receives a virtual machine running on a physical machine shared by hundreds, if not thousands, of other users.

-- A step up from shared hosting
-- Developers usually have discretion to do whatever they want in their virtual machine
-- Each virtual machine runs in an isolated, sandboxed environment, so one account is unaffected by resourcee usage of another

----

-template: production-environment

 ## Dedicated machine

 With a dedicated machine, i.e. a bare metal server, developers buy or rent a single physical machine managed by either themselves or the hosting company from whom it is rented.

-- A dedicated physical machine
+- A dedicated physical machine... no virtualization... no neighbors.
-- Admin rights to do whatever you want with it
+- Admin rights to do whatever you want with it.
 - Software and hardware management services usually offered at additional cost.
+- Resources limited by the physical machine.

+---

+template: production-environment

+## Virtual Private Servers (VPS)

+With VPS, a developer receives a virtual machine running on a physical machine shared by hundreds, if not thousands, of other users.

+- A step up from shared hosting, giving more control and better isolation.
+- Each virtual machine runs in an isolated, sandboxed environment, so one account is unaffected by resourcee usage of another... no "noisy neighbor" problem.
+- Developers have discretion to do whatever they want in their virtual machine.
+- Choice of emulated hardware and software.
+- Resources limited by the physical machine upon which virtual machine is running.

 ---